 However, working from home isn’t for everyone.
 And not everyone will enjoy it, regardless of how good it sounds.
 It can quickly become a nightmare if you are not ready for such an unstructured and isolated environment.

 I have worked from home for several years now as a freelance writer at Edugeeksclub.
 When I started, I felt overwhelmed.
-With no-one to count my hours, I would wake up whenever I felt like, slack around setting up my home.
+With no one to count my hours, I would wake up whenever I felt like slacking around setting up my home.
 And by the time I got to my writing, I would have wasted most of my day time.

 As a result, I became less productive at my work.

 Generally, working from home requires a lot of focus, critical thinking, and self-motivation.
 I had to learn new skills to work efficiently from home.